bryantbiggs/terraform-aws-eks/docs/faq.md

 }
 ```

-> [!NOTE]
+!!! note
-> The available configuration values will vary between add-on versions,
+    The available configuration values will vary between add-on versions,
-> typically more configuration values will be added in later versions as functionality is enabled by EKS.
+    typically more configuration values will be added in later versions as functionality is enabled by EKS.